aws-samples/savings-plan-commitment-calculator/README.md

 # Savings Plan Commitment Calculator

 This package contains a script to find the usage commitment (measured in $/hour) required to purchase one or more [Savings Plans](https://aws.amazon.com/savingsplans/) given a list of EC2 instances.
-Those instances should be part of your overall steady-state usage as per the Savings Plan's main purpose.
+Those instances should be part of your overall **steady-state usage** as per the Savings Plan's main purpose.
+Please note, this script doesn’t account for AWS Lambda and AWS Fargate usage.
+Keep this in mind when calculating your Compute Savings Plan commitment if you use these services.

 Note that the script is meant to help finding the proper usage commitment only.
 It shouldn't be used as a baseline for purchasing new savings plan.
 Learn more about Compute Savings Plans and EC2 Instance Savings Plans in the [AWS Documentation](https://docs.aws.amazon.com/savingsplans/latest/userguide/what-is-savings-plans.html) and check the recommendations provided in [AWS Cost Explorer](https://console.aws.amazon.com/cost-reports/home?region=us-east-1#/dashboard).